Game of Attrition CD

 -

+Arlene Sierra’s work has been commissioned and performed by the Boston, Dallas, Detroit, Seattle, and Utah Symphonies, the New York Philharmonic, Tokyo Philharmonic, BBC Philharmonic, BBC National Orchestra of Wales, ensembles including Lontano, Riot Ensemble, International Contemporary Ensemble, London Sinfonietta, Österreichisches Ensemble für neue Musik, the Carducci, Daedalus, and Mivos Quartets, the Fidelio, Peabody, and Horszowski Trios, and New York City Opera VOX.
+Her music has been performed at international festivals including Aldeburgh, Bowdoin, Chamber Music New Zealand, Cheltenham, Dark Music Days (Iceland), Edinburgh Fringe, Engadin (Switzerland), Huddersfield, Limina (Austria), New Music Gathering, Serenates (Spain), Spitalfields, Tanglewood, and the BBC Proms.
 Awards include the Takemitsu Composition Prize, a Charles Ives Fellowship from the American Academy of Arts and Letters, PRS Composers Fund and Women Make Music awards, and a Leverhulme Research Fellowship.
-Sierra’s orchestral showpiece Moler was nominated for a Latin GRAMMY for Best Contemporary Classical Composition, and her music is the subject of a series of portrait recordings by the esteemed Bridge Records label.
+Sierra’s orchestral showpiece Moler was nominated for a Latin GRAMMY for Best Contemporary Classical Composition, and her music is the subject of a critically acclaimed series of portrait recordings by the Bridge Records label.
 Born in Miami to a family of New Yorkers, Arlene Sierra holds degrees from Oberlin College-Conservatory, Yale School of Music, and the University of Michigan.
-She currently serves as Professor of Music Composition at Cardiff University School of Music. -
+She lives in London and currently serves as Professor of Music Composition at Cardiff University School of Music. -

-Notable premieres include Nature Symphony “memorable for its creation of wonderful sounds from a large orchestra” (Bachtrack.com) commissioned by BBC Radio 3 and the BBC Philharmonic, Butterflies Remember a Mountain for the Benedetti-Elschenbroich-Grynyuk Trio, described as “precisely and joyously imagined” (The Times, London) and performed in venues including the Concertgebouw and the BBC Proms, and a New York Philharmonic commission for chamber orchestra Game of Attrition, described by Time Out as “at turns spry, savage, sly and seductive… so enrapturing.”
-Sierra’s highly individual works have been nominated and awarded on several occasions, including the Takemitsu Composition Prize (for the orchestral work Aquilo), a Charles Ives Fellowship from the American Academy of Arts and Letters, PRS Composers Fund and Women Make Music awards, and a Leverhulme Research Fellowship.
+Notable premieres include Nature Symphony “memorable for its creation of wonderful sounds from a large orchestra” (Bachtrack.com) commissioned by BBC Radio 3 and the BBC Philharmonic, Butterflies Remember a Mountain for the Benedetti-Elschenbroich-Grynyuk Trio, described as “precisely and joyously imagined” (The Times) and performed in venues including the Louvre and the Concertgebouw, and a New York Philharmonic commission for chamber orchestra Game of Attrition, described by Time Out New York as “at turns spry, savage, sly and seductive… so enrapturing.”
+Awards include the Takemitsu Composition Prize (for the orchestral work Aquilo), a Charles Ives Fellowship from the American Academy of Arts and Letters, PRS Composers Fund and Women Make Music awards, a Leverhulme Research Fellowship, and residencies including Yellow Barn and MacDowell.
 Her orchestral showpiece Moler was nominated for a Latin GRAMMY for Best Contemporary Classical Composition.

 Arlene Sierra’s catalogue with Cecilian Music includes scores for a wide variety of forces in the following categories: Orchestral, Vocal, Large Ensembles, Chamber Ensembles, and Solos and Duos